Yaaruda Mahesh: Release

 The satellite rights of the film were sold to Sun TV.
 The film was given an "A" certificate by the Indian Censor Board.
 The film released in 72 screens on 26 April 2013 with another movie, Naan Rajavaga Pogiren.

+Reception

 Box office

 The film opened with 90 shows on its first weekend in the Chennai box office.
 It was removed after one week.
 The film's final gross was more than ₹8 crore worldwide.
 The film was declared an average grosser.
 The film was a flop.

 Critical reception

 The film received below average reviews from critics.
 The Times of India wrote, "If double-meaning, adult jokes are your cup of tea, you will enjoy this movie."
 Indianexpress wrote, "With a wafer-thin plot, the debutant director weaves together a string of incidents.
 At times, it seems more like a theater of the absurd, with quirky characters and scenes added on just for its bizarre humor quotient, rather than for its relevance to the plot."
 Behindwoods wrote, "To sum it up, Yaaruda Mahesh is a unidirectional product that targets youth with liberal dose of adult humor but is not powerful enough to sustain the interests through the entire length of the film."